rachelcarmena/rachelcarmena.github.io/_posts/2019-01-23-Coding-centered-methodology.md

 * Continuous attention to **technical excellence** and **good design** enhances agility.
 * At regular intervals, the team reflects on **how to become more effective**, then tunes and adjusts its behavior accordingly.

-These 3 principles are focused on professionalism and a well-craft software.
+These 3 principles are focused on professionalism and well-craft software.
 However, in 2008, Robert C. Martin proposed a fifth value for the Agile Manifesto: _Craftsmanship over Crap_.

 More discussions came up with an extension of the Agile Manifesto in 2009: [Manifesto for Software Craftsmanship](http://manifesto.softwarecraftsmanship.org/).